altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "No way..."<br/>

-A carriage left the southern gate through the falling snow.
+A carriage left the southern gate through the falling snow.<br/>

-After Sierck Fort was out of sight, it deviated from the road.
+After Sierck Fort was out of sight, it deviated from the road.<br/>

-As it was making a wide turn, the wind picked up.
+As it was making a wide turn, the wind picked up.<br/>

-The driver took off the hat on her head, unveiling her crimson hair, which flowed with the wind.
+The driver took off the hat on her head, unveiling her crimson hair, which flowed with the wind.<br/>

 "Phew..."<br/>

 "Are you okay Altina?"<br/>

-The girl driver nodded in response to Regis' query.
+The girl driver nodded in response to Regis' query.<br/>

 "Of course!
 You know right?
 I am an expert carriage driver."<br/>

 "Well, I do know that...
 But you are only using one hand now."<br/>

-She was told that a full recovery will take 3 months, so her left arm was still secured in a sling.
+She was told that a full recovery will take 3 months, so her left arm was still secured in a sling.<br/>

-But her recovery was progressing well.
+But her recovery was progressing well.<br/>

 "Using one hand or foot doesn't matter if I said it is fine."<br/>